-- Minimize time of interaction.
+- 1. Minimize time of interaction.
 Preliminary screening procedures and consent should be obtained over the phone prior to participant arrival.
 Include questions which enable identification of populations more susceptible to negative outcomes as a result of COVID-19.
 Research with these vulnerable populations will proceed following University directives. - 2.
-Once remote preliminary consent has been obtained, screen all participants 24 hours prior to their scheduled session with inquiries regarding their health in the 14 days prior to the appointment, with special attention to the preceding 48 hours. - Do you currently have a cough, fever or any other symptoms of COVID-19 - Have you travelled outside of Canada in the past 14 days? - Have you ever tested positive for COVID-19 or had close contact with anyone that has tested positive for COVID-19? - 3.
+Once remote preliminary consent has been obtained, screen all participants 24 hours prior to their scheduled session with inquiries regarding their health in the 14 days prior to the appointment, with special attention to the preceding 48 hours. - 3.
 If participants have received clearance to participate in research, they will be required to complete an additional self-assessment screen on the day of testing prior to coming to campus.
 All faculty, staff, students, visitors, and contractors must complete the University of Guelph COVID-19 Daily Screening Form every day before coming onto the Guelph Campus or other University of Guelph work location.
 This will require participants to have access to the screening tool. - 4.
 On the day of testing have them wait outside until called to enter the building. - 5.
 Provide hand sanitizer when participant enters the lab space. - 6.
 Masks are to be worn at all times when on campus when physical distancing is not possible.
 Situations in which face coverings can be removed are listed on the University of Guelph Return to Campuses website on the "When are face coverings not required?" section of the page. - 7.
 Participants coming from off-campus: request participant use washroom facilities at their home if possible before coming on to campus.
 Where a participant requires to use washroom facilities, follow the approved practices for the location (i.e. only 1 person at a time regardless of number of stalls, use hand sanitizer entering and existing a restroom, etc.).
 Encourage participants to travel to campus in their own vehicle rather than public transportation where possible. - 8.
-Participants should be instructed to leave campus immediately following the completion of the research session, inclusive of any observational periods that may be required. - Reduce number of people in the lab space according to College/Department regulations based on space structure.
+Participants should be instructed to leave campus immediately following the completion of the research session, inclusive of any observational periods that may be required. - 9.
+Reduce number of people in the lab space according to College/Department regulations based on space structure.
 Where this is not possible see guidelines for PPE in Level 3 and in Appendix II (below).